somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 This provides a semantic and flexible layout that can be styled easily, localized, and reused across many contexts.

 ## Styling the Modal
-An accessible modal isn't just about markup&mdash;it must be visibly obvious, keyboard-friendly, and non-disruptive for screen readers and users with motion sensitivity.
+An accessible modal isn't just about markup.
+It must be visibly obvious, keyboard-friendly, and non-disruptive for screen readers and users with motion sensitivity.
 Here's how to do it in CSS, particularly in the context of a StencilJS Web Component.

 ### Visibility Control: display, opacity, and inert